 Now you’re wondering, “How do I come up with these work/career achievements?”

-• First, you want to select professional accomplishments that are relevant to the position you are applying for.
+• First, select professional accomplishments relevant to the position you are applying for.
 The positions do not have to be exactly the same but require some of the same skill sets and abilities.

 • Use as many facts or figures as possible.
 When you provide a hiring manager with figures or percentages, you are providing him/her with concrete and tangible numbers, instead of a vague description.